LLNL/merlin/docs/source/modules/advanced_topics.rst

 The workflow itself isn't doing anything practical; it's simply repeatedly sampling from a fake name generator in an attempt to count the number of unique names that are possible.
-The figure below shows 5 iterations of 100 samples
+The figure below shows results from running 20 iterations, with the number of unique names faker can generate appearing to be slightly more than 300.

 .. image:: ./advanced_topics/cumulative_results.png